Bitkwaofficial/waiting-list-SOTR-SITE/README.md

-# SOTR-APP Waiting List Site
+# SOTR-APP Waiting List Site.

 A beautiful waiting list registration site for the SOTR-APP mobile app - a revolutionary Bitcoin payment routing platform for Africa.